rsa-tools/rsat-code/java/README.txt

 MetabolicGraphProvider makes use of data stored in KEGG [8].
 For the use of KEGG data, see: http://www.genome.jp/kegg/legal.html

+The postgres backup file metabolicdb_dump_13_Oct_2008.backup contains data taken from KEGG and MetaCyc [9].
+For the use of MetaCyc data, see: http://biocyc.org/download-flatfiles.shtml

 For licenses of individual jar files see the licenses directory.

 4. Literature/Links